-4.1.1.8 Settings
+3.1.1.9 Settings

 The Settings menu allows a user to customize display units, display/cursor grids, select a coordinate mode, and modify CircuitCAM features and options.
+CircuitCAM 7.5

-Ico- Function Hotkey Description Further Info.
-Absolute Coordinates Displays the mouse position in absolute coordinates. g Relative Coor- dinates Displays the mouse position in coordinates relative to the Anchor Point.
-Cartesian Coordinates Displays the mouse position in Cartesian coordinates.
+Ico- n Function Hotkey Description Further Info. † Absolute Coordinates Displays the mouse position in absolute coor- dinates.
+Relative Coor- dinates Displays the mouse position in coordinates relative to the Anchor Point.
+Cartesian Coordinates Displays the mouse position in Cartesian coor- dinates.
 4 Polar Coor- dinates Displays the mouse position in polar coordinates.
 Big Cursor Switches to big cursor; two perpendicular lines on the graphic area.
 The cursor type can be set in the General Settings dialogue window (Display panel).
-Measurement Units Changes the measurement units from the predefined list of units.
+Measurement Units Changes the measurement units from the prede- fined list of units.
 The default value can be set in the General Settings dialogue window (General panel).
 Decimal Places Changes the number of decimal places that a unit is measured in.
 The default value can be set in the General Settings dialogue window (General panel).
 Show Grid Shows/hides the grid on the graphic window.
 Grid Spacing Changes the spacing between grid lines from the predefined list of values.
 This option only works when the grid is visible.
-112 Snap to Grid Turns on and off the snap to grid feature.
-The snap to grid feature explains as follows: When you draw, resize, or move a shape or an object, it will align or "snap to" the nearest point in the grid,

-Ico- Function Hotkey Description Further Info. even if the grid is not visible.
+Snap to Grid Turns on and off the snap to grid feature.
+The snap to grid feature explains as follows: When you draw, resize, or move a shape or an object, it will align or "snap to" the nearest point in the grid, even if the grid is not visible.
 If your shape or object does not move where you want, turn off the snap to grid option or choose a smaller scale grid.
 Cursor Grid Spacing Selects grid spacing for the positioning of the graphical objects, this option only works when the Snap to Grid feature is enabled.
-Customize See Cus -tomize General Set- tings IShows and allows changing of the main liser and See General Settings
+Customize Allows the user to modify menu options, the layout of toolbars, view and change the keyboard short- cuts mapping, menu settings, and general pref- erences.
+See Cus - tomize General Set- tings Shows and allows changing of the main user and document related preferences of CircuitCAM .
+See Gen - eral Set- tings